-Initially, this lead me to train with New Ventures West as an Integral Life Coach and it was a wonderful introduction to the world of personal development.
-However, I soon realized that many of my coaching clients faced underlying blocks, often the result of early trauma, that were outside the scope of my coaching methodology.
-While on a year-long training in Interpersonal Neurobiology with the author of Being a Brain-Wise Therapist, Bonnie Badenoch, I realized that the only way I would be able to assist others in stepping into all of who they are was by becoming a therapist myself.
+Initially, this lead me to train with New Ventures West as an Integral Life Coach and this was a wonderful introduction to the world of personal development.
+However, I soon realized that many of my coaching clients faced underlying blocks, often resulting from early trauma, that were outside the scope of my coaching methodology.
+While on a year-long training in Interpersonal Neurobiology with the author of Being a Brain-Wise Therapist, Dr. Bonnie Badenoch, I realized that the only way I would be able to assist others in stepping into all of who they are was by becoming a therapist myself.
 I took a deep breath and enrolled in a Master’s program in Counseling Psychology at Pacifica Graduate Institute.
 Over the course of 3 years I received rigorous, in-depth training in the theory and clinical skills of individual, couples and family psychotherapy, while writing my thesis on the healing power of the imagination; The Imagination, a Path to Personal and Planetary Individuation.

 In 2014 I was accepted as a trainee at one of the most prestigious psychotherapy training sites in Los Angeles, The Southern California Counseling Center.
 Here I was part of the highly regarded Clinical Skills program, Family Therapy Training Program, the School-Based Counselor Training, and the Trauma and Resiliency year-long program.
 In the later I was trained in the evidence-based trauma treatment, EMDR and the somatically-oriented, Trauma Resiliency Model.
 For the past two years I have been part of a relational gestalt study group with Anne Bartelstein of the Pacific Gestalt Institute.
-In addition, in 2016 I took an externship with the founder of EFT (Emotionally Focused Therapy for couples) Sue Johnson, who has developed one of the only evidence-based systems for working with couples.
+In addition, in 2016 I took an externship with the founder of EFT (Emotionally Focused Therapy) Sue Johnson, who has developed one of the only evidence-based systems for working with couples.

 In my downtime I like to surf in the Pacific Ocean, walk the cliffs of Big Sur, or drop into a yoga or meditation class.